 Another focus was the legal entity identifier (LEI), because of the challenges with inconsistent data across organizations and how sharing data may trigger privacy and confidentiality issues.
 As a result, there is a group promoting the usage of LEI.
 Then another group looked at global trade finance compliance requirements.
 We updated our Trade Finance Principles paper written a few years ago – I say we, as it was Wolfsberg, the ICC and BAFT, that developed it to provide clarification for practitioners.
 For example, what level of due diligence do you need to perform on your customers at onboarding and at the transaction level?
 What level of due diligence is needed for non-customers?
 Is it required?
 And how best to identify who the customer is.
 We looked at traditional trade products and subsequently, this past year, we looked at open account supply chain products, which were then added to the paper.
 It is publicly available for the benefit of all industry players.
 As a follow up from the round table, this year, we sent it to regulators globally.
 We are hoping to have some interesting conversations with them, once they receive and digest it!

 The Digitization of Financial Compliance

-The banks are challenged today – they are doing processes in a paper-based fashion – and when they do an analysis looking for a sanction or an AML issue, it’s generally done on paper – and that paper becomes extremely cumbersome.
-It’s also challenging because there are so many false positives that come out.
-A lot of the banks have identified some fintechs and also developed some programmes with the fintechs to do optical character recognition (OCR), as well as identifying more broadly, the sanctions names.
-The whole idea is to reduce the false positives, because there are millions of transactions that pass through these organisations every day and all of the global banks have focused on this, and I think there will be a point in time where the regional banks will start looking at it as well.
+The banks are challenged today.
+When banks analyse data looking for a sanction or an AML issue, it’s generally done on paper – and that paper becomes extremely cumbersome.
+It is challenging because there are so many false positives generated by the paper-based processes.
+Certain banks have identified fintechs to partner with, to develop programs using OCR (optical character recognition) or other technology solutions.
+The whole idea is to reduce the false positives, as millions of transactions are processed through banks’ systems every day.
+Many of the large global banks are already making significant investments, and I think there will be a point in time where the regionals will start looking at this as well.